 3 Steps To Make The Transition a Breeze

 Your new healthier scalp and hair will be worth the wait.
 To begin phasing out the old, slowly back off washing your hair as often.
-Skip a few washes and allow the detox process begin.
+If you're washing daily, skip a few washes and allow the detox process to begin.
 After a week or two of less washing with the old stuff, you can add in your new bar of natural goodness.
 Now you can scrub away with confidence.

 Understanding what certain shampoo producers use and claim to be “natural” is important.
 Make sure you carefully read their formulas and understand how each product ingredient list varies.